Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "I'm sorry," the guard who had stopped Stuart said, "but he's going to have to get a pass.
 I'll call the office and see if they'll authorize one."

-"Maybe," Stuart said, looking down at how dirty and dis-shelved he was, "it's better if you not be seen inside with me.
+"Maybe," Stuart said, looking down at how dirty and dis‑shelved he was, "it's better if you not be seen inside with me.
 It's not good for your image, not to mention what the press might do to you.
-I'll wait a few blocks away until you're done."
+It's kind of you to take the time to talk to me," he said, still bewildered, "but I'll wait a few blocks away until you're done."

 The van returned and pulled up next to them.
 Alyssa motioned for Stuart to get in.